jkirchhefer/Base-Commerce-Sandbox-Test/README.md

 # Base Commerce Sandbox Test
-This suite of programs is for testing integration with the Base Commerce Sandbox
+This suite of programs is for testing integration with the Base Commerce Sandbox.
 ## Updates
 #### 6/18/19
 All the sender programs are now obsolete.
 They have been replaced by the writer and reader programs.